 ‘Asset Performance Index’ or ‘API’ is the index of asset performance calculated in accordance with Annexure G for the purpose of determining Contingent Payment Factor adjustments to the Capital Expenditure Sharing Scheme.

-‘Billing Period’ means a calendar month or such other period as AGN and the Network User may agree.
+‘Billing Period’ means a calendar month or such other period as Multinet and the Network User may agree.

 ‘Business Day’ means a day other than a Saturday, Sunday or public holiday in Victoria or New South Wales.